braybaut/TeleMonBot/README.md

 ## TEST TEST this is an for
+## TEST TEST this is an for second test
 Monitor and log to SQLite your Windows/Linux server via Telegram + ThingSpeak (freaky, yep?)

 Python 2.7 script